pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 +++
 _West Side Story_ is back.
 The current Broadway revival of the Leonard Bernstein/Stephen Sondheim musical is slated for a spring resumption with the projected lifting of the pandemic shutdown, and we await the holiday arrival of Steven Spielberg’s remake of the 1961 film.
 But _West Side Story_ never really left.
 It is always and emphatically with us.

-This 1957 Broadway classic with a book by Arthur Laurents, inspired as we all know by Shakespeare’s “Romeo and Juliet,” has been a cultural benchmark since its inception and more than six decades later its cultural vibrance and social relevance remain acutely present.
-Secure in its place with Bernstein’s trail-blazing score and Sondheim’s timeless lyrics, it speaks to us as much about class inequities and racial injustice as it does tragic romance.
+This 1957 Broadway classic with a book by Arthur Laurents, inspired as we all know by Shakespeare’s _Romeo and Juliet_, has been a cultural benchmark since its inception and more than six decades later its cultural vibrance and social relevance remain acutely present.
+Secure in its place with Bernstein's trail-blazing score and Sondheim's timeless lyrics, it speaks to us as much about class inequities and racial injustice as it does tragic romance.

-Through the years the original Broadway cast recording, abridged as it is to fit the time limitations of a single “long-playing” vinyl disk, has remained the pinnacle of its major recordings.
+Through the years the original Broadway cast recording, abridged as it is to fit the time limitations of a single "long-playing" vinyl disk, has remained the pinnacle of its major recordings.
 The soundtrack of the hugely successful film recruited legions of fans plus a few detractors, Bernstein among them, who found it overblown.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1596480539/media/2020/08/WestSideStory-castrecordingLEROY_Ken_fubcnn.jpg){{% /md %}}